 HbA1c measurement and targets

 In adults with type 2 diabetes, measure HbA1c levels at:

-- Three- to six-monthly intervals (tailored to individual needs), until the HbA1c is stable on unchanging therapy
+- 3- to 6-monthly intervals until the HbA1c is stable on unchanging therapy.

-- Six-monthly intervals once the HbA1c level and blood glucose-lowering therapy are stable.
+- 6-monthly intervals once the HbA1c level and blood glucose-lowering therapy are stable.

-See the separate Glycated Haemoglobin (HbA1c) article for further information on when HbA1c is not valid.
-If HbA1c monitoring is invalid (eg, because of disturbed erythrocyte turnover or abnormal haemoglobin type), estimate trends in blood glucose control using one of the following:
+If HbA1c monitoring is invalid because of disturbed erythrocyte turnover or abnormal haemoglobin type, estimate trends in blood glucose control using one of the following:

 - Total glycated haemoglobin estimation (if abnormal haemoglobins).

 Encourage the person to achieve the target and maintain it unless any resulting adverse effects (including hypoglycaemia), or their efforts to achieve their target, impair their quality of life.

 - If managed either by lifestyle and diet, or by lifestyle and diet combined with a single drug not associated with hypoglycaemia, support the person to aim for an HbA1c level of 48 mmol/mol (6.5%).